 DOS vs MS-DOS vs PC-DOS vs DR-DOS vs FreeDOS

-As we can see there are a lot of DOS operating systems which may be very confusing for most of us.
-Actually, all of them provides the very same functionality and compatibility and different for marketing efforts.
+As we can see there are a lot of DOS operating systems that may be very confusing for most of us.
+Actually, all of them provide the very same functionality and compatibility and different for marketing efforts.
 Let’s compare them according to their similarities and differences.

 - DOS is the parent name and operating system for all different DOS operating systems.
 DOS is jointly developed by IBM and Microsoft.

 - PC-DOS is the name of the operating system which is provided with an IBM PC and IBM was rebranding the DOS developed by Microsoft with PC-DOS

 - MS-DOS is named after when Microsoft tried to create an OS/2 operating system.
 Microsoft named its own version of DOS operating systems like MS-DOS

 - DR-DOS is a version of DOS where Norton Utilities, Pc Tools, QEMM added.

 - FreeDOS is an open-source free version of the DOS which is developed actively.

 DOS operating system has a long history which starts in August 1981 with the first IBM PC.